connie-feng/connie-feng.github.io/_posts/2000-01-03-feel-better.md

 * Everyone has a different journey.
 * Don't let someone you don't know/like affect you so negatively.
 * If it is something you have to do anyways, try to do your best with a willing heart.
+* You're not better than anyone, but no one is better than you. - VPS

 ### Money
 * You win some, you lose some.